lusy/motivationFF/opensym2016/slides.md

 ## Extrinsic Motivation: expectation of a future reward

+* no monetary compensation
+* not seen as networking/visibility platform
+* polish technical skills, learn about (wifi mesh) networks (6 of 16 people)
 * "learnt a lot about network technic (there's scarcely another free time project where you can learn so much about it)"

 ~ (TODO: transition!) $\rightarrow$ byproduct, not a primary source of motivation